 Once the MEB has approved your medicine and you get a marketing authorisation, it will be included in the MEB Medicines Information Bank and given a registration number.
 The Medicines Information Bank contains official information on all al medicines authorised in the Netherlands.

 Approved medicines carry labels.
 The label has to include information about the name of the product, the active ingredient, its strength and the expiry date, among others.
 This information should be present in braille as well on the package.
 The labelling text is assessed by the MEB.

 If you market a medicine, you must supply it together with a package leaflet.
 This leaflet is intended for the end-user and must contain product information in plain language.
 Package leaflets must be approved by the MEB.

 Maximum prices for medicines

 If you manufacture medicines in the Netherlands, you must comply with the Maximum Prices for Medicines Regulation (Regeling maximumprijzen geneesmiddelen).
 This regulation contains the maximum prices (in Dutch) which you are allowed to charge for medicines, being the maximum purchase prices for pharmacists.
-Farmatec, part of the ministry of Health, is responsible for setting these prices.
+Farmatec, part of the Ministry of Health, is responsible for setting these prices (in Dutch).

 Notification of quality defects in medicines

-If you market medicines in the Netherlands and you notice a quality defect?
+Do you market medicines in the Netherlands and you notice a quality defect?
 Or do you expect or experience shortages?
 You must make a notification to the Medicine shortages and defects notification centre.